 - The clothes Laci was wearing: Laci was found dressed in different clothes than what Scott described her wearing before he left the house that morning.
 Why would he lie about it if he killed her and prepped her up?
-And all sightings described her wearing different clothes or colors.
+It could simply mean that she changed before or after her walk.
+Most sightings were not accompanied by details about what she was wearing.
 Clothing is a very unreliable method of identification.

-- Scott wanted to sell Laci’s car and the house: Laci had complained that her car was very unreliable.
+- Scott wanted to sell Laci’s car and the house: Laci had complained that her car was very unreliable and ‘a piece of shit.’
 They were looking at new cars the week before in Carmel.
 Laci wanted a safer car for her baby.
 The police took his car.
 If Scott thought his wife was abducted from the house and the press was camped there, selling it would be the normal reaction.
 They kept seizing his cars so he needed money for expenses and for an attorney.
 Where was he supposed to get it?
 If Laci was found, I doubt she would have minded these details, and the car was under Scott’s name.

-- Scott bought a boat without telling anyone: Laci knew about the boat he bought under his real name and address and paid for with cash he took out from their joint account.
+- Scott bought a boat without telling anyone: Laci knew about the boat he bought under his real name and address and at the request of the seller, paid for with cash he took out from their joint account.
 At the time, he could have picked other options that were either cheaper or non registered, but picked a smaller and more expensive boat because it was equipped for fishing.
 Laci was seen visiting the warehouse so it was not a hush purchase.
 Brocchini made sure to remove this detail from his official notes when the neighbor told him he saw Laci at the warehouse when the boat was there.
 The detective tried to make this purchase sound very sinister when in reality, it was not.
-Scott did not research currents in the bay because in fact, the page appeared only a few seconds while he was browsing for other information on the Internet.
+And Scott did not research currents in the bay because, in fact, the page appeared only a few seconds on the screen while he was browsing for other information on the Internet.